zomungGITHUB/MLGeo-2023/README.md

 - Module 4 (weeks 8-9-10) 	Deep Learning

 # Readings and Webinars
 Each week, students will write a short report about either a paper or a webinar.
 Use the template on canvas and answer the questions when appropriate.
 Submissions of the report PDF are due Wednesdays at 11:59 pm PDT on canvas.
 The instructor will spend 15 minutes Monday morning summarizing the reading and webinar reports.
-Papers can be found and/or uploaded on a shared private course Google Drive [here](https://drive.google.com/drive/folders/1dyxfslCLzFFTYtX_vbjudlzaXvOxkepe?usp=sharing) (only accessible with a UW email address).
+Papers can be found and/or uploaded on a shared private course Google Drive [here](https://drive.google.com/drive/folders/1dyxfslCLzFFTYtX_vbjudlzaXvOxkepe?usp=sharing)

 Good luck!